Email Marketing Tips

-There are many important tools for engaging your customers, of course there are the usual suspects Facebook and Twitter but let us not forget about the original king of content delivery, the email newsletter.
+There are many important tools for engaging your customers, of course, there are the usual suspect’s Facebook and Twitter but let us not forget about the original king of content delivery, the email newsletter.
 Every business should be using this medium to connect and activate customers.
-Email Marketing is proven and credible, allowing you to create dialog in a unique way.
-From a recent Mailchimp report a few of the Top 10 Email Performing Industries are: Creative Services, Non-Profits, Photography and Video, Food Services, Manufacturing and Architecture.
+Email Marketing is proven and credible, allowing you to create a dialog in a unique way.
+From a recent Mailchimp report, a few of the Top 10 Email Performing Industries are Creative Services, Non-Profits, Photography, and Video, Food Services, Manufacturing, and Architecture.

 What makes a great email?

 There’s that word again, content, the term that rules modern marketing.
-You see, even if you have a great list, relevant strategy and send it at the right time of day if your content isn’t up to snuff your email marketing strategy will fall short.
-Be simple, friendly and transparent.
+You see, even if you have a great list, relevant strategy, and send it at the right time of day if your content isn’t up to snuff your email marketing strategy will fall short.
+Be simple, friendly, and transparent.
 Keep your message clear, concise and your calls to action strategically placed.
-Be sure to add images, here is an interesting graph from Mailchimp showing click-through rates and the amount of images in a newsletter.
-Your audience responds to effort put into appearance.
+Be sure to add images as they increase the click-through rate.
+Your audience will respond to the effort put into your appearance.